 From organic agriculture that reclaims land in the Egyptian desert; to solar lamps that bring affordable lighting to remote Indian villages, Oikocredit has a 41-year track record as a leading worldwide social impact investor.
 We invest in over 800 social enterprises (our partners) in nearly 70 countries to support the most financially-excluded people in the world so that they can create their own paths out of poverty.

-Over 46 million people worldwide have been offered financial and other support by our social enterprise partners to start their own businesses, educate their children and sustain their communities.
+In 2015, over 46 million people worldwide have been offered financial and other support by our social enterprise partners to start their own businesses, educate their children and sustain their communities.
 Here are just a few of our recent stories:

 Agriculture: Loans and technical support for small-holder farmers